RegalonaManda/Project-1/README.md

 Mind the combinations!
 While mid-jump or couching you can perform actions like punch or kick.
 Collect Power Ups to become stronger and reach the end of the level.

+CHEAT section
+-f1 to become INVINCIBLE
+-f2 to see THE REAL SHAPES OF YOUR ENEMIES
+-f3 to SURRENDER TO THE DARKNESS
+-f4 to WIN ALL THE BATTLES

 Additional comments for the teacher:
 	⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀ ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⢀⣀⣀⣀⣀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀
 	⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀ ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀ ⣴⣾⠿⠭⠽⠯⠯⠿⣷⡶⣤⣀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀